Stability and regularity of solutions of the Monge-Amp\`ere equation on Hermitian manifolds: introduction

 with $ \sup_X u = \sup_X v =0. $ Assume that

 Fix $0< \alpha < \frac{1}{n+1}$.
 Then, there exists $C = C(c_0, \alpha, \|f\|_p, \|g\|_p)$ such that

 }

 As compared to the corresponding theorem for K\"ahler manifolds we have here an additional hypothesis that $f$ is nondegenerate ($f>c_0 >0$).
 It would be very desirable to remove or weaken it.
 Note, however, that on non-K\"ahler manifolds the notion of "stability" itself has an extra dimension, since $\int _X f\om ^n$ is no longer fixed.
 It means that if we consider a small perturbation $\tilde{f}$ of $f$ on the right hand side then the Monge-Amp\`ere equation has a solution for $c\tilde{f}$ and this constant is not determined by $\om .$ On the bright side, the H\"older exponent in Theorem A is independent of $(X, \omega )$ and it is almost as good as in the K\"ahler case (see \cite{dinew-zhang10}), except that we consider $L^p $ norm of $(f-g)$ instead of $L^1$ norm.
 We next prove the result with $L^1$ norm in Theorem \ref{stability-l1}, but then the exponent is worse.
 The proof of Theorem A required a completely new method.
-It may be obscured by many technicalities, so we described the main idea briefly in \it short guide to the proof \rm at the beginning of the proof of Theorem \ref{stability-smooth-lp}.

 With the stability at our disposal we could prove two other theorems.
 First, the H\"older continuity of solutions of the Monge-Amp\`ere equation on compact Hermitian manifolds.